seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/README.md

   - **NOTE**: If you use [#codehelp](https://buildcarolina.slack.com/archives/CM857C3K7), make sure you explain what you're working on and share a link to your Github repo!
 - How often will lectures happen, and will they be optional?
   - There is no set lecture schedule during final projects.
 Instructional staff (including TAs) may hold impromptu lectures to fill in gaps when multiple students are struggling with the same topic.
-  - There _will_ be
+  - There _will_ be career support meetings/presentations (more details below) during the usual lecture time.
-  - Students will be notified in class communication channels ahead of time if a lecture is planned.
-No lecture during this time is mandatory, but you will be responsible for project requirements even if you miss a relevant lecture.
   - **We strongly suggest attending any lecture/guest speaker opportunities during this time.**
 - How often do we check in with the instructor?
   - You must check in with your instructor and/or campus coordinator _every day_ during standup.
   - There will be a final "Demo Day Ready" check-in ~2 days before Demo Day.
     <br/> i.e. If Demo Day is on Friday, this means your project is **feature complete by Wednesday.**
   - Be prepared to show a functioning version of your project to the instructional team at this time.

-## Resources

-- Check out these [TED Talks](https://www.ted.com/playlists/226/before_public_speaking) to help you get ready to speak in front of a crowd.
+- (**EDIT 08/01/2025**) Career Support
+  - With the creation of the part time course, Career Support has changed.
+  - During the final project weeks there will be a variety of career support topics discussed during the usual lecture time.
+  - The dates/topics are listed on the the shared calendar, as well as at the top of the [Final Project Guidelines](/docs/pt_cohorts/cohort01/final-project/#career-support-schedule)